OctopusDeploy/docs/docs/getting-started.md

 Throughout this guide we refer to both your servers and the cloud services you deploy your applications to as **machines**.
 :::

-Learn how to add and manage environments in the [Environments documentation]().
+Learn how to add and manage environments in the [environments documentation](/docs/deployment-targets/environments/index.md).

 ### Machine Roles